Let me just get this out of the way.

-If you appreciate this specific episode or the Smart and Simple Matters show in general, go to the iTunes page and leave an honest review.
-Every single review is a huge help and greatly appreciated!
+If you enjoyed this specific episode or the Smart and Simple Matters show in general, I always appreciate when people go to the iTunes page and leave an honest review.
+Every single review is a huge help and received with gratitude!

 - Visit the Smart and Simple Matters iTunes page here: http://itunes.apple.com/us/podcast/value-simple-podcast-joel/id545208089